JGarciaCondado/EMapHandedness/README.rst

    ./batch_download_pdb.sh -f PDB_boxes_list.txt -o path/for/pdbs -p
    gunzip path/for/pdbs/*.pdb.gz

-- Download PDBS used to simulate volumes
+- Download PDBs used to simulate volumes

 Using the command line: